 As for cards, the first was written by a saint and martyr.
 According to Britannica, “[f]ormal messages, or valentines, appeared in the 1500s, and by the late 1700s commercially printed cards were being used.”[i]
 They became popular in the 19th century.

-With respect to Charles d’Orléans, he was taken prisoner at the Battle of Agincourt, on 25 October 1415, and spent twenty-four years in England.
+Concerning Charles d’Orléans, he was taken prisoner at the Battle of Agincourt, on 25 October 1415, and spent twenty-five years in England.
 After he returned to France, he helped disseminate Othon III de Grandson’s Valentine stories in courtly circles.

 - The Golden Legend Revisited